BarbriSFCourseDetails

 Paul, Weiss, Rifkind, Wharton & Garrison LLP

-Ms. Hanft is a partner in the Litigation Department, she focuses on white collar criminal defense and regulatory enforcement matters, internal investigations and other complex litigation.
+Ms. Hanft is a partner in the Litigation Department, where she focuses on white collar criminal defense and regulatory enforcement matters, internal investigations and other complex litigation.
 Before joining Paul, Weiss, Ms. Hanft spent almost nine years as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York.
 Most recently, she served as co-chief of the General Crimes Unit, where she supervised hundreds of investigations spanning an array of subject matter, including fraud, cybercrime, money laundering, corruption, violent crime and sex trafficking.
 Before that, Ms. Hanft was a senior member of the Securities and Commodities Fraud Task Force, where she investigated and prosecuted insider trading, market manipulation, accounting fraud, and other securities and commodities fraud cases; and a member of the National Security and International Narcotics Unit, where she prosecuted both international and domestic terrorism cases and led sanctions evasion and counterespionage investigations.

 Credit Information